 After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

-Eddie Chang and his three daughters lost a mother and a wife in E.F.
-Wen when she died of colon cancer 10 years ago.
+Eddie Chang and his three daughters lost a wife and mother when E.F.
+Wen died of colon cancer 10 years ago.

 They're still grieving but are comforted when they read her old journals and share stories.